dotnet/docs/docs/framework/unmanaged-api/debugging/icordebugmodule4-interface.md

 ## Remarks

- This interface logically extends the "ICorDebugModule", "ICorDebugModule2", and "ICoreDebugModule3" interfaces.
+ This interface logically extends the 'ICorDebugModule', 'ICorDebugModule2', and 'ICoreDebugModule3' interfaces.

 > [!NOTE]
 > This interface does not support being called remotely, either cross-machine or cross-process.